spacemakerai/course-wasm/README.md

 The render method must be called each time we want to update the image on the screen.
 This is usually done in a render loop running at 60 frames per second.
-This means that the render function will be called every ~16 ms and can't more time to finish.
-If it takes more time, we will get less that 60 fps, which might result in noticable lagg.
+This means that the render function will be called every ~16 ms and can't take more time to finish.
+If it takes more time, we will get less than 60 fps, which might result in noticeable lag.

 The browser has a function called `requestAnimationFrame`.
 This function is intended to be used for animations.
 Using it will ensure that our